eclipse-archived/ceylon-lang.org/documentation/1.0/tour/comprehensions.md

 # #{page.title}

-This is the twelfth leg in the Tour of Ceylon.
-In the [previous leg](../named-arguments) looked at invoking functions using named arguments.
+This is the twelfth stop in our Tour of Ceylon.
+In the [previous section](../named-arguments) we looked at invoking functions using named arguments.
 We're now ready to learn about _comprehensions_.

 ## Comprehensions